-- 1. A surety bond or equivalent security shall be posted in accordance with Davidson Planning Ordinance requirements (6.11 Improvement Guarantees). the amount not less than 1.25 times the cost of constructing required stormwater control structures. - 2.
+- 1. A surety bond or equivalent security shall be posted in accordance with Davidson Planning Ordinance requirements (6.11 Improvement Guarantees). - 2.
 Once the stormwater control structure(s) has been constructed and inspected in the manner provided for in this ordinance, and approved by the Planning Director, the Planning Director may authorize the release of up to 75 percent of the surety bond or other equivalent security outlined above.
 The remaining portion of the surety bond or equivalent security may be released to the owning entity in accordance with this ordinance. - 3.
 Prior to said release, the applicant shall be required to deposit with the Town either cash or a similar instrument approved by the Planning Director in an amount equal to 15 percent of the total construction cost or 100 percent of the cost of maintaining, repairing, or reconstructing said structure(s) over a 20-year period, whichever is greater.
 The estimated cost of maintaining the stormwater control structure(s) shall be consistent with the approved Operation and Maintenance Plan provided by the applicant as outlined in this section.